VODF/vodf-docs/source/contributing.rst

 so-called **Developer Certificate of Origin** (DCO).
 This is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.
-The used DCO is from the Linux Foundation and can be found [below](#markdown-header-gammapy-developer-certification-of-origin).
+The used DCO is from the Linux Foundation and can be found here :ref:`DCOaccept`.
 The practical acceptation of our DCO can be found here: :ref:`DCO`.

 .. _DCOaccept: